CL0C4/CreditDefaultAnalysis/readme.md

 - 37% Precision: Out of everyone flagged by the model, only 37% actually defaulted, meaning the threshold for the model is highly risk-averse
 - 0.45 F1-Score: Indicates the model is struggling to find a healthy mix between keeping default numbers down and approving safe accounts
 - 0.69 ROC-AUC Score: The model has a moderate ability to rank risks, i.e the model will assign higher-risk probability to the correct individual 69% of the time
-- 69% Accuracy: Looks good, however as previously mentioned, the amount of non-defaulters far outranks defaulters, so a model could just guess "no default" for everyone and be quite accurate, so this will be ignored
+- 69% Accuracy: Looks good, however the amount of non-defaulters far outranks defaulters, so a model could just guess "no default" for everyone and be quite accurate, so this will be ignored

 ### 0.30 Threshold
 - 422 False Negatives: The model approved 422 borrowers who ended up defaulting